nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-- NUS Students
+- NUS students
-- has a need to manage a significant number of lectures
+- has a need to keep track of a significant number of modules, lectures, and lecture videos
+- has a need to categorize and organize modules, lectures, and videos with tags
-- falling behind on lectures
+- falling behind on lecture materials
 - feeling lost regarding lecture content
 - prefer desktop apps over other types
 - can type fast
 - prefers typing to mouse interactions
 - is afraid of losing current data
-- wants to track productivity level during a specific time period
+- wants to track productivity level
 - is reasonably comfortable using CLI apps

-**Value proposition**: fun, fast and stress-free way to organise and track lecture material
+**Value proposition**: fast and stress-free way to organise and track module progress and lecture material

-- gamified tracking application
-- easily log lecture progress, search for lecture by mod code / keywords / topics for a stress-free learning environment
+- Easily log lecture progress, search for lectures and lecture media by module code, keywords, or tags for a stress-free learning environment
-- tailored to needs of students: provides additional information specific to lecture media such as watch progress and topics
+- Tailored to needs of students: provides additional information specific to lecture media such as watch progress, topics, and tags
+- Allow students to track progress of all modules
+- Offer the users great control over their current modules progress
+- Allow the users to back up their current progress, as well as import progress from backed up files
-- faster than a typical mouse/GUI driven app
+- Faster than a typical mouse/GUI driven app
+- Intuitive, easy to navigate GUI

 ### User stories